rancher-sandbox/docs.rancherdesktop.io/blog/2026-07-27-rancher-desktop-is-a-kubernetes-api-server.md

 ```

 `rdd` runs no containers, so it needs no kubelet, no scheduler, and none of the
 other machinery that ties Kubernetes to a Linux host.
-And what's left over is
+The control plane is just
-portable; the same control plane runs natively on macOS, Windows, and Linux.
+storage and reconcile loops, which is why the same one runs natively on macOS,
+Windows, and Linux.
 The [history post](/blog/history-of-rancher-desktop) made the case for a single
 backend on every platform.
-Dropping the workload layer is most of why that
+Dropping the workload layer is most of what makes
-works.
+that possible.

 It does still need somewhere to keep its objects.
 Kubernetes stores them in
-etcd;[^etcd] `rdd` uses SQLite instead, which is the same swap k3s makes so it
+etcd;[^etcd] `rdd` uses SQLite instead, which is the same mechanism k3s uses
-can ship as a single binary.
+so it can ship as a single binary.

 ## So where is the cluster?